GuidodiPasquo/AeroVECTOR/README.md

 - The wind is positive from right to left, and the gusts follow a Gaussian distribution.
 **Please do not leave blank entries**

+**THE SAVE BUTTON SAVES ONLY THE CURRENT TAB, BE SURE TO CLICK IT ON ALL OF THEM**

 ### Third Step
 ![](/Images/Readme/Screenshot_3.png)